nnln-s/hello-world/README.md

 # hello-world

-Hi, I'm rkd and I like to code.
-I like python, java, js, though I'm a newbie in all of them.
+Hi, I'm A.C.

+This is where I will put all files for all my freeCodeCamp projects.